MB3hel/Arduino-Core-MSP430/extras/DEVELOPERS.md

 Note that while developing the core, clone to `SKETCHBOOK/hardware/arduino-core-msp430/msp430` and restart the Arduino IDE after making changes for them to take effect.

+Also, be aware of [this bug](https://github.com/arduino/arduino-ide/issues/1030) where the IDE won't pickup changes to files that it should.
+Make sure to delete the folder indicated if editing installed files.

 ## MSP430-GCC Tool Package